Synopsis

 Locations: Magaluf

-Production Company: Boogaloo Films, Little Big Story y Mosaic
+Producer: Boogaloo Films, Little Big Story, and Mosaic

 Co-produced by: Movistar+, France Télévisions, RTS and IB3